A deletion-contraction formula and monotonicity properties for the polymatroid Tutte polynomial: Preliminaries

 \begin{enumerate} \item[(i)] $f(\emptyset)=0$;

-\item[(ii)] $f(I)+f(J)\geq f(I\cup J)+f(I\cap J)$ for any $I,J\subset [n]$ (submodularity). \end{enumerate} \end{definition}
+\item[(ii)] $f(I)+f(J)\geq f(I\cup J)+f(I\cap J)$ for any $I,J\subseteq [n]$ (submodularity). \end{enumerate} \end{definition}

 Polymatroids are non-empty.
 It is also easy to see that the base polytope of any matroid (more precisely, the set of its vertices) is a polymatroid.
 We remark that in other papers on the subject, cf. \cite{Edmonds}, polymatroids are often defined as slightly larger sets, and the set $P$ of Definition \ref{def polymatroid} is referred to as the set of integer bases of a polymatroid.
+We, too, will call the elements of $P$ \emph{bases}.

 Conversely, if $P$ is a polymatroid on $[n]$, then its rank function $f=f_{P}\colon 2^{[n]}\rightarrow \mathbb{Z}$ can be recovered as

 We refer the readers to \cite{Edmonds} and chapter 44 of \cite{Schrijver} for more details.